 Moving means boxes!
 And when you’re moving abroad, packing your boxes requires a little planning.
 Here are our top 10 tips for packing your boxes the right way before you move abroad.

 1. Make a start on your boxes when the time is right

 You’ll need around 6 to 8 weeks to pack all of your boxes for the move.
-This time may vary, depending on whether you live in a bedsit or a large house, and the amount of stuff you have, but whatever you do, don’t put it off until the very last minute!
+This time may vary, depending on whether you live in a sudio or a large house, and the amount of stuff you have, but whatever you do, don’t put it off until the very last minute!
 Make a check-list so you don’t forget anything and meet the deadlines.

 2. Limit yourself to the strictly necessary

-When your employer covers the cost of your relocation abroad, you often have to stick to a cubid capacity allowance, i.e. a maximum volume of goods depending on your family situation.
+When your employer covers the cost of your move abroad, you often have to stick to a cubid capacity allowance, i.e. a maximum volume of goods depending on your family situation.
 You must therefore sort and choose which personal items to take with you.

 3. Be careful not to pack any banned items